Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/general.md

 1. Install the Google Chrome browser from: [Google Chrome](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en-GB)
 - Version > 55.0.0.
 Check in address bar: `chrome://version/`

-*In the rare case where your machine is constrained to an older version of chrome and therefore metamask will not work, proceed with this dockerized chrome local environment setup: [local-dockerized-chrome-env](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/master/course-content/prerequisites/local-dockerized-chrome-env.md)*

 ### 3.3 Metamask
 1. Install the chrome plugin, Metamask from: [Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en)
 2. Once installed, create an account on Kovan and share your address via the BLG slack channel to receive some free ether!